MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-mathematical-round.md

 ---

-# <a name="ROUND">ROUND Function</a>
+# <a name="ROUND">ROUND ER function</a>

 [!include [banner](../includes/banner.md)]

-The `ROUND` function returns a *Real* value of the specified number after it has been rounded to the specified number of decimal places.
+The `ROUND` function returns the specified number as a *Real* value after it has been rounded to the specified number of decimal places.

 ## Syntax